Get a quote on Inland Marine Insurance

 Inland Marine Insurance grew to cover all sorts of products, merchandise, equipment, and other property that moves around to different places and is not covered under standard commercial property policies.
 Although times have changed, insurance companies still retained the historical name “Inland Marine Insurance.”

 Inland Marine Insurance protects your property regardless of where it is located.
-This is in contrast to commercial property insurance, which may have limited coverage for damage or loss to your property that occurs when it is not on your business premises.
+While many businesses may believe that commercial property insurance will cover all of your property, in reality, may commercial property policies exclude a variety of property that isn’t specifically fixed in place at your business premises or have limited coverage for damage or loss that occurs when it is not on your business premises.

 Your existing business owner’s policy or commercial package policy may provide sufficient protection for limited amounts of property that are taken offsite.
 For example, tools and equipment that travel with an employee to a nearby job site may be covered if they are valued under a certain amount.
 However, if you have high-value equipment or goods that are being shipped or that move around, you may need Inland Marine Insurance.